alishagomes/Instagram/README.md

 - [x] User sees app icon in home screen.
 - [ ] User can sign up to create a new account using Parse authentication<sup>*</sup>
     - <sup>*</sup> This feature was not listed in the codepath steps guide so it is not completed.
-From Codepath Instructor, Chris Guzman: I've told codepath that the portal and the README conflict.
-I've suggested that we make the sign up feature an optional story.<sup>*</sup>
+From Codepath Instructor, Chris Guzman: "I've told codepath that the portal and the README conflict.
+I've suggested that we make the sign up feature an optional story".<sup>*</sup>
 - [x] User can log in to their account
 - [x] The current signed in user is persisted across app restarts
 - [x] User can log out of their account